Ryan Grubb: Eastern Michigan

 When DeBoer was hired as the offensive coordinator at Eastern Michigan in 2014, Grubb followed, taking the offensive line coach position with the Eagles.

 Fresno State

 He stayed in Ypsilanti for three seasons before following DeBoer to Fresno State Bulldogs football upon DeBoer's hiring as the Bulldogs' offensive coordinator in 2017; Grubb was hired to the position of offensive line coach and run game coordinator, and added the titles of offensive coordinator and associate head coach entering 2019.

 Washington

-In December 2021 Grubb said he was going to Washington.
+In December 2021 Grubb again followed DeBoer, this time to Washington.
+In their first season there, Grubb and DeBoer overhauled the Husky offense, leading to outstanding results: leading the nation in passing yards per game, first downs per game and third down percentage, placing second in total offense and seventh in scoring.

+On January 14, 2024, Grubb announced on X (formerly known as Twitter) that he would be leaving Washington after not being selected to become the new head coach of the team, following the departure of Kalen DeBoer.

+Seattle Seahawks

+On February 13, 2024, Grubb was hired by the Seattle Seahawks as their offensive coordinator under head coach Mike Macdonald.
+On January 6, 2025, it was announced that Grubb would not return as the team's offensive coordinator.

+Alabama

+On February 2, 2025, Grubb was hired to serve as the offensive coordinator for the University of Alabama, once again reuniting him with head coach Kalen DeBoer.

 Personal life

 Grubb attended Kingsley–Pierson High School, in his hometown of Kingsley, Iowa.
 He earned a Bachelor of Business Administration from Buena Vista University in 1999, and later earned a Master of Science in sports administration from South Dakota State University in sports pedagogy in 2006.

+He and his wife, Stephanie, have a daughter, Falynn.